GEORGIA TAKEAWAYS: Black turnout fuels Warnock victory

 AP VoteCast showed signs that newcomers to Georgia were more Democratic than longtime residents of the state.
 Those who have lived in the state for longer than 20 years leaned Republican, while those who have moved more recently favored Democrats.

-Associated Press reporters Josh Boak and Hannah Fingerhut in Washington and Kate Brumback in Atlanta contributed to this report.
+Associated Press reporters Josh Boak and Hannah Fingerhut in Washington and Kate Brumback in Atlanta a contributed.